chfoo/grebedb/src/tool/README.md

 The commands can import/export directly to a given filename or through standard input/output.

-Export a database to a file:
+Export a database to a (non-existing) file:

     grebedb-tool export path/to/database/ database.json-seq

 or with compression:

-    grebedb-tool export path/to/database/ | zstd -o database.json-seq.zst
+    grebedb-tool export path/to/database/ database.json-seq.zst --zstd

-To import a database from a file:
+To import a database (into an empty directory) from a file:

     grebedb-tool import path/to/database/ database.json-seq

 or with compression:

-    unzstd < database.json-seq.zst | grebedb-tool import path/to/database/
+    grebedb-tool import path/to/database/ database.json-seq.zst --zstd

 ### Verify